-The FA’s programme to address unacceptable behaviour on and off the pitch.
+The Respect Guide is the FA’s programme to address unacceptable behaviour on and off the pitch:

-YOUR GAME is the FA’s support site for administrators, parents & volunteers http://www.thefa.com/YourGame
+YOUR GAME is the FA’s support site for administrators, parents and volunteers: www.thefa.com/YourGame

 We take online safety seriously and are always careful with any information we hold on children and young people.